How to make money on Twitch

 You can also sell merch directly on Twitch, if that’s your thing.
 Both donations and merch can be easily added as buttons on your channel’s homepage.

 People get caught out by the Twitch music rules, which can hinder their chances to make money on Twitch.
-Ensure any tunes you use are above-board, royalty-free, and guaranteed to make heads bob as you climb up the ladder.
+Find the perfect match every time with our worry-free catalog of more than 50,000 tracks.

 But, to get into the serious side of making money on Twitch, you should set your sights on becoming a Twitch Affiliate.